aarron-lee/legion-go-tricks/icc_color/README.md

 icc color profiles tuned for sRGB on the LGO display

-Works everywhere BUT KDE6 also corrects gamut.
+ICC works only under linux and only wayland.
+KDE6 and GNOME 46/47 should also correct gamut.

 # Apply lut to gamescope-session